David Dein: The Football Association

-In 1986, Dein was voted onto the board of the Football League Management Committee and subsequently achieved a place on the FA Council.
-He was also one of the major architects of the FA Premier League in 1992.
-He eventually rose to the position of vice-chairman of the FA in 2000, a post he held until 2004 when it was scrapped after restructuring.
-He was subsequently re-elected to the FA Board as an FA Premier League representative.
+In 1986, Dein was voted onto the board of the Football League Management Committee, and subsequently achieved a place on the FA Council.
+He was also one of the major architects of the Premier League in 1992.
+He eventually rose to the position of vice-chairman of the FA in 2000, a post he held until 2004, when it was scrapped after a restructuring.
+He was subsequently re-elected to the FA Board as a Premier League representative.

-Dein was a key mover in the FA's manoeuvreing to hire Sven-Göran Eriksson as England manager in 2001.
-Five years later, in 2006 he was one of four members of an FA panel (the others being Brian Barwick, Noel White and Dave Richards) tasked with identifying Eriksson's replacement.
-Dein's preferred choice, Luiz Felipe Scolari, was offered the job and looked set to take it but later changed his mind; the FA eventually chose Middlesbrough manager Steve McClaren.
+Dein was a key mover in the FA's manoeuvering to hire Sven-Göran Eriksson as England manager in 2001.
+Five years later, in 2006, he was one of four members of an FA panel (the others being Brian Barwick, Noel White and Dave Richards) tasked with identifying Eriksson's replacement.
+Dein's preferred choice, Luiz Felipe Scolari, was offered the job and looked set to take it, but later changed his mind; the FA eventually chose Middlesbrough manager Steve McClaren.

-Dein sat on the FA Board until 2 June 2006 as one of four representatives of the FA Premier League clubs.
+Dein sat on the FA Board until 2 June 2006 as one of four representatives of the Premier League clubs.
 He was replaced by David Gill, chief executive of Manchester United.
 This removal came one day after a news story broke on the BBC's Newsnight programme regarding possible infringements of FIFA rules regarding player transfers with, and loans to, Belgian club Beveren.

 The FA compliance committee investigated the BBC's allegations but did not find any breach of FA or Premier League rules by Arsenal.
 On 30 June 2006, FIFA released a statement stating there was no evidence of any wrongdoing by Arsenal in relation to its ties with Beveren.

-Dein was the representative of the FA Premier League on UEFA's committee for club competitions, and a former member of the FA Council, having to step down from his position when he left Arsenal.
+Dein was the representative of the Premier League on UEFA's committee for club competitions, and a former member of the FA Council, having to step down from his position when he left Arsenal.

 Dein was part of the founding committee, alongside Lord Ouseley, which established the 'Let's Kick Racism Out of Football' campaign in 1993 (later Kick It Out).